Looking to lose weight and keep yourself in a calorie deficit? Make these delicious, easy-to-make Low-Calorie Recipes.

 Source: plantbasedonabudget.com

-It’s buttery and velvety smooth.
-You won’t believe that it’s keto and vegan.
+This Mashed Cauliflower is buttery and velvety smooth.
+You won’t believe that it’s vegan and keto – containing just 7 grams of net carbs per serving.

 All you’ll need to make it are a few ingredients.
 These include vegetable broth, salt, cauliflower, vegan butter, fresh thyme, and black pepper.